kahqgc/event-schedule-with-backend/README.md

 cd frontend
 npm install
 npm run dev

-visit http://localhost:5173 in brownser to run the app
+visit http://localhost:5173 in browser to run the app

 ## Wireframes
 > The wireframes outline the user flow and visual layout of the EarthPulse application.